aishwaryaa-j/Example_Portfolio/README.md

-# 🌐 Sample Portfolio Website
+# 🌐 My Portfolio Website

 A simple portfolio website built using **HTML** and **CSS** with just two main pages: **Home** and **Contact**.
 This project is a beginner-friendly showcase of structuring web pages and applying basic styling.